 - Reporting to the USC Office of Equity and Diversity (213-740-5086) will begin an investigation to determine whether a staff or faculty member, or other member of our university community, has violated university policies related to sexual harassment, sexual assault, and other forms of sexual misconduct.
 The Office of Equity and Diversity has offices at both UPC and HSC.

 - Reporting to a Campus Security Authority will result in anonymous data collection that will be included in an annual statistical report, if the incident meets the geographic and other criteria established by the government under the federal Clery Act.
 This extra step is not needed if an incident has been reported to DPS, SJACS or the Office of Equity and Diversity.

 Other assistance available to you:

-- You may speak with a counselor confidentially in the Sexual Assault Resource Center/Center for Women & Men (213-740-4900) or in Student Counseling Services (213-740-7711).
+- You may speak with a counselor confidentially in the Sexual Assault Resource Center/Relationship and Sexual Violence Prevention and Services (213-740-4900) or in Student Counseling Services (213-740-7711).
 Disclosing an incident to a counselor is neither an official report of the incident nor does it notify a staff member recognized by the university as a Campus Security Authority.
-Contacting the Center for Women & Men is one way to learn more your reporting options and your rights, to ask for a professional counselor to accompany you when filing a report, or to receive emotional support.
+Contacting Relationship and Sexual Violence Prevention and Services is one way to learn more your reporting options and your rights, to ask for a professional counselor to accompany you when filing a report, or to receive emotional support.